djblue/project-3/README.md

 remaining test cases in the 'tc' directory.

 ## Grammar Rules

+Below are the grammar rules for this parser.

     <program>   := [type] [id] (<global> | <function>)+ | ""
     <global>    := ("," [id]) ";"